An ${\cal O}(n^2 \log(n))$ algorithm for the weighted stable set problem in claw-free graphs: Introduction

 \section{Introduction}

-The \emph{Maximum Weight Stable Set (MWSS) Problem} in a graph $G(V, E)$ with node-weight function $w: V \rightarrow \Re$ asks for a maximum weight subset of pairwise non-adjacent \emph{nodes}.
-The Maximum Weight Matching Problem is a special case of the Maximum Weight Stable Set Problem.
-In fact, the former can be transformed into the latter in a very specific class of graphs: the \emph{line graphs}.
-The line graph of a graph $G(V, E)$ is the graph $L(G)$ with node set $E$ and edges $ef$ for each pair $\{e, f\}$ of edges of $E$ incident to the same node.
-A graph $G$ is a \emph{line graph} if and only if there exists a graph $H$ (the \emph{root graph} of $G$) with the property that $L(H) = G$.

-In \cite{FaenzaOS14} Faenza, Oriolo and Stauffer describe a ${\cal O}(|V|(|E|+|V|\log(|V|))$ algorithm to solve the MWSS Problem in claw-free graphs.
-Their algorithm is based on the decomposition of the graph $G(V, E)$ obtained by splitting (\emph{ungluing}) \emph{articulation cliques}, producing a family of \emph{strips}, solving the MWSS Problem on each strip, replacing the strips by simple ``gadgets'' and, finally, re-assembling the gadgets to produce a line graph $H$ with the property that any MWSS of $H$ ``corresponds'' to (and can be easily turned into) a MWSS of $G$.
-In their algorithm, several steps have a bottleneck time complexity of ${\cal O}(|V||E|)$.
-In particular, in the case of quasi-line graphs, finding the articulation cliques, producing the decomposition and solving the MWSS Problem in the \{claw, net\}-free strips and in the strips with stability number at most three has a worst-case complexity of ${\cal O}(|V||E|)$.
+The \emph{Maximum Weight Stable Set (MWSS) problem} in a graph $G(V, E)$ with node-weight function $w: V \rightarrow \Re$ asks for a maximum weight subset of pairwise non-adjacent nodes.
+In a remarkable theoretical effort, Faenza, Oriolo and Stauffer \cite{FaenzaOS14} have proposed an elegant decomposition approach to the solution of the MWSS problem when $G$ is claw-free.
+The approach is based on a two-step decomposition technique and produces a family of \emph{strips}, a structure analogous to that introduced by Chudnowsky and Seymour \cite{ChudSeym} in their characterization of quasi-line graphs.
+In the first step the procedure in \cite{FaenzaOS14} removes a strip ``around'' each irregular node, as to end up with a quasi-line graph $\tilde G$.
+In the second step it performs the so called \emph{ungluing} operation to a special class of cliques of $\tilde G$, the \emph{articulation cliques}.
+The algorithm proceeds by solving the MWSS problem on each strip, replacing the strips by simple ``gadgets'' and, finally, re-assembling the gadgets to produce a line graph $H$ with the property that any MWSS of $H$ ``corresponds'' to (and can be easily turned into) a MWSS of $G$.
+Several steps of the algorithm sketched above have a bottleneck time complexity of ${\cal O}(|V||E|)$.
+In particular, finding the articulation cliques, turning a claw-free graph into a quasi-line graph, solving the MWSS problem in the \{claw, net\}-free strips and in the claw-free strips with stability number not greater than three have that complexity.